theRealAph/ScopeLocals/README.md

 It is not a goal to change the Java Programming Language.

-It is not a goal to require migration away from thread local variables or to deprecate the `ThreadLocal` API.
+It is not a goal to require migration away from thread-local variables or to deprecate the `ThreadLocal` API.

-It is not a goal for this new programming model to require use of interface `AutoCloseable`.
+It is not a goal for this new programming model to require use of try-with-resources or interface `AutoCloseable`.

 ## Motivation